Stonelinks/stonelinks.github.io/contents/projects/stoolbotics/index.md

 For information on how to get Stoolbotics, check out the [download page](/projects/stoolbotics/download.html).
 To get a quick idea of how to use Stoolbotics, check out the video below or read the [quickstart](/projects/stoolbotics/quickstart.html).
 To find out more about Stoolbotics, such as how it was implemented, or more detailed uses of the simulator, see the [full docs](/projects/stoolbotics/use.html).

-##Features
+## Features

-Stoolbotics has many features that make it attractive to the aspiring roboticst and the higer education robotics classrom.
+Stoolbotics has many features that make it attractive to the aspiring roboticist and the higher education robotics classroom.
 To name a few, Stoolbotics features:

 - Low barrier to entry with an easy to use file format for specifying a robot arm
 - Ability to visualize any robot that can be specified in such a file